sipsuru/wp-downloader-android/README.md

   ```bash
   npm install pm2 -g
   ```
-  It'll ask if should continue, give `y` and press Enter, to continue when asked.

 - ### Run WP-Downloader
   Now the final step to run WP-Downloader.
 We can run it with `pm2`.
 So execute the following command.